How pension tax relief works

 Net pay arrangements and salary sacrifice work differently because the tax effect happens

 through payroll rather than through a provider top-up.
-Those methods can still be valuable,
+Those methods can still be valuable.

 How much higher-rate relief you can claim